 Your babies are at times very active.
 They can do somersaults – both forwards and backwards.
 Your uterus is growing continuously as your babies grow.

 Your babies sebaceous glands are starting to produce sebum – oil on the skin.
 Together with cells, that have sloughed off your babies skin, and shed lanugo hair, this becomes vernix.
 Find out how the vernix protects your babies.

 19 weeks pregnant with twins

-You should be offered an anomaly scan, when you’re between 18 weeks and 20 weeks plus six days pregnant.
-Find out what the sonographer will look for and remember to let him or her know whether or not you’d like to know the sex of your babies.
+You should be offered an anomaly scan when you’re between 18 and 20+6 weeks pregnant.
+Find out what the sonographer will look for, and remember to let him or her know whether you’d like to know the sex of your babies.

 20 weeks pregnant with twins

 You’re in the second half of your pregnancy.
 You might begin to notice that your navel is “turning inside out” because your uterus has grown bigger.